Overview

 I am an international student, can I still join?

-Our funding is currently limited to the UK students, but we may be able to accept international students for a moderate non-commercial fee to cover the tuition costs.
+We typically admit UK students, but we may be able to accept a few international students as well.
 You would still need to pass the entrance test.
 Please register via the link above if interested.

 What textbook are we using?